WeiDUorg/weidu/README-WeiDU-Changes.txt

   * REGISTRY_{BG1,BG2,PST,IWD1,IWD2}_PATH variables set (if available) to the relevant game path as read from the registry, or to the empty string if the game path is not available in the registry.
+  * KEEP_CRLF doesn't crash the installer if the file is zero or one byte long.

 Version 227:
   * REPLACE_BCS_BLOCK(_REGEXP) now parses variable names.